pheno_prerank_enrich() Enrichment: Gene List with Rank Scores for Phenotypes

 Step 5: Visualize Enrichment Results

-To visualize the enrichment results, use the pl_running_sum(metric, term, pheno_id)
+To visualize the enrichment results, use the pl_running_sum(metric, term, pheno_id) function by specifying the desired metric, term, and target phenotype.

 %autoreload